StephanGocht/VeriPB/proof_logging_tools.rst

 Instances
 ---------

 Any CNF instances, e.g., from the `SAT competition <https://satcompetition.github.io/2020/>`_.
+For instances with Xors see the `supplementary material of the parity paper <https://doi.org/10.5281/zenodo.4569840>`_.

 Execution with proof logging
 ----------------------------